Urbanization

 Mumbai, the most populous city in India and the eighth-most populous city in the world, with a total metropolitan area population of approximately 18.5 million and with the smallest area under the metropolitan of comparable cities in the world.

 Moscow, the capital and largest city of Russia, and the largest metropolitan area in Europe; with over 20 million residents in its metropolitan area.

 Ho Chi Minh City, the largest city in Vietnam with a population in the Ho Chi Minh metropolitan area of over 21.2 million people.

-Urbanization (or urbanisation in British English) is the population shift from rural to urban areas, the corresponding decrease in the proportion of people living in rural areas, and the ways in which societies adapt to this change.
-It can also mean population growth in urban areas instead of rural ones.
-It is predominantly the process by which towns and cities are formed and become larger as more people begin to live and work in central areas.
+Urbanization (or urbanisation in British English) is the process by which human settlements are formed and become larger as more people live, recreate and work in cities and towns.
+It describes the population shift from rural to urban areas, the corresponding decrease in the proportion of people living in rural areas, and the ways in which societies and culture adapt to this change.

-Although the two concepts are sometimes used interchangeably, urbanization should be distinguished from urban growth.
-Urbanization refers to the proportion of the total national population living in areas classified as urban, whereas urban growth strictly refers to the absolute number of people living in those areas.
-It is predicted that by 2050, about 64% of the developing world and 86% of the developed world will be urbanized.
+Rather than strictly referring to the absolute number of people living in urban environments, Urbanization refers to the proportion of the total national population living in areas classified as urban.“It is predicted that by 2050, about 77% of the developing world and 96% of the developed world will be urbanized.”.
 This is predicted to generate artificial scarcities of land, lack of drinking water, playgrounds and other essential resources for most urban dwellers.
 The predicted urban population growth is equivalent to approximately 3 billion urbanites by 2050, much of which will occur in Africa and Asia.
 Notably, the United Nations has also recently projected that nearly all global population growth from 2017 to 2030 will take place in cities, with about 1.1 billion new urbanites over the next 10 years.
 In the long term, urbanization is expected to significantly impact the quality of life in negative ways.